mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 I should have done more to demonstrate that my job wasn't to obstruct her work, but rather help it move forward.
 I could have provided [code examples](/human-code-reviews-1/#be-generous-with-code-examples) or [called out the positives](#offer-sincere-praise) in her changelist.

 I allowed [my ego](/human-code-reviews-1/#never-say-you) to affect the review.
 I had spent the past year nursing this old system back to health.
 Suddenly, there was a new person futzing with it, but she couldn't be bothered to take my concerns seriously?
-That attitude was counterproductive.
-I should have maintained the objective attitude I try to bring to all of my reviews.
+I took it as an affront, but that attitude was counterproductive.
+I should have maintained the objective mindset I try to bring to all of my reviews.

 Finally, I allowed the stalemate to drag on too long.
 After a few rounds, it should have been clear to me that we weren't making meaningful progress.
 I should have [made a drastic change](#handle-stalemates-proactively), such as meeting in person to address the deeper conflict or escalating to our manager.

 ## What Bob did right

 Bob's first move of [splitting up the review](#look-for-opportunities-to-split-up-large-reviews) was very effective.
 Recall that the review that had been stalled for three painful weeks.
 Suddenly, two pieces of code were merged in.
-This made both Mallory and Bob feel good because it established concrete progress.
+This made both Mallory and Bob feel good because it established forward momentum.
 There were still issues with the remaining chunk, but it became a smaller, easier-to-manage changelist.

 Bob [didn't try to strangle the review to perfection](#aim-to-bring-the-code-up-a-letter-grade-or-two).
 He likely recognized the same issues that I was screaming about but realized Mallory would be on the team awhile.
 His flexibility in the short-term positioned him to help Mallory improve quality in the long-term.